fazrul96/fazrul.github.io/pages/python-page.md

 ---
 layout: default
-title: Automated Testing Framework Implementation
+title: Python Assessment - Python Project Page
 ---

-## Welcome to automation workspace
+## Welcome to python workspace

 Sorry this page is still in development stage, will update once ready.
 Thanks